Detailed Guidelines for the PhD Education in Logistics

 Section 14 Appointment of the evaluation committee

-After an approved public presentation, the Doctoral Degree Committee will appoint the evaluation committee.
+When the supervisor assesses that the handling in of the thesis is 3-6 months ahead, the supervisor notifies the Doctoral Degree Committee, which appoints an evaluation committee.
 The Doctoral Degree Committee appoints the administrator of the evaluation committee, normally the local member.

 There should not be joint publications between the main supervisor and the external members of the committee for the last five years.